BMBIT-oss/Wiki-Hapcanuino/Home.md

 [[img/hapcanuino-banner.jpg|Hapcanuino]]
 **Hapcanuino** is a library that simplifies creation of Arduino based modules for Hapcan Home Automation Project.
-Hapcan uses CAN bus to communicate between modules which are made with PIC microcontrollers.
+Hapcan uses CAN bus to communicate between modules based on PIC microcontrollers.
 Hapcanuino brings to Arduino (and AVR) users ability to easily creating Hapcan compatible modules.